Skip to main content

 lynxdb query '

-| FIELDS client_ip, threat_type;
+| keep client_ip, threat_type;

-FROM $threats
+from $threats

-| JOIN type=inner client_ip [$failed_logins]
+| join type=inner on client_ip with $failed_logins

-| WHERE failures > 5
+| where failures > 5

-| TABLE client_ip, threat_type, failures
+| keep client_ip, threat_type, failures

-| SORT -failures'
+| sort -failures'

 Example: compare two time periods